cloydlau/json-editor-vue/README.md

 >
 > - Not performant for large JSON documents.
 > - Adjust the `debounce` value based on the size of your JSON.
-> - Will output empty value when the input value is invalid.
+> - Will output `undefined` when the input value is invalid.

 ```vue
 <script setup>